 The Investment Manager may (but is not obliged to) enter into certain currency related transactions in order to hedge the currency exposure of the assets of a Fund attributable to a particular Class designated as a Hedged Share Class into the relevant Class Currency for the purposes of efficient portfolio management.
 While not the intention, over-hedged or under-hedged positions may arise due to factors outside of the control of the Investment Manager.
 Each Fund may employ such techniques and instruments provided that the level of the currency exposure hedged does not exceed 105% of the Net Asset Value of a Class.
 Hedged positions will be kept under review to ensure that over-hedged positions do not exceed this level and that positions materially in excess of 100% of the Net Asset Value of a Hedged Share Class are not carried forward from month to month.
-Over-hedged positions will be kept under review to ensure that over-hedged positions will be included in the calculation of a Fund's global exposure.
-Hedged positions will be kept under review to ensure that under-hedged positions do not fall below 95% of the Net Asset Value of a Hedged Share Class and to ensure that under-hedged positions are not carried forward from month.
+Over-hedged positions will not be permitted to exceed 105% of the Net Asset Value of the Hedged Share Class.
+All over-hedged positions will be included in the calculation of a Fund's global exposure.
+Hedged positions will be kept under review to ensure that under-hedged positions do not fall below 95% of the Net Asset Value of a Hedged Share Class and to ensure that under-hedged positions are not carried forward from month to month.
 Otherwise, a Fund will not be leveraged as a result of the transactions entered into for the purposes of Share Class level hedging.